Please allow 72-96 hours to process. Questions related to community only.

 The documents need to be reviewed, combined, and re-filed by a lawyer with the County Clerk’s office.
 Since it is changing a governing document, it takes 67% vote to amend the documents (CHAPTER 209.
 TEXAS RESIDENTIAL PROPERTY OWNERS PROTECTION ACT)

 Why is there an enforcement amendment for vote?

 An enforcement amendment (e.g., after notice to the owner, the HOA mowing and otherwise cleaning up an owner’s yard at the owner’s expense,) is an effective way to deal with the occasional resident who will not maintain his/her yard.
 Unmaintained yards can invite rodents and create health and safety hazards, not to mention being an eyesore to the neighborhood and an impediment to sales of nearby houses.
-Spectrum (the community’s management company) currently enforces the standards listed in the use restrictions (i.e., maintenance of lots, roofs, fences, etc.).
+Alamo Management Group (the community’s management company) currently enforces the standards listed in the use restrictions (i.e., maintenance of lots, roofs, fences, etc.).

 Currently, after all efforts to enforce these standards are exhausted, the association has to take an owner to court…which costs everyone in the community a lot of money and takes a long time to accomplish.
 This amendment allows the BOD to take action and charge the action to the respective owner.
 This can only be accomplished and authorized after a specific time period, a legal notice to the owner, and a special vote by the BOD in executive session.

 Isn’t this considered trespassing on an owner’s property?